been almost exactly 4 years to the day since the last Mortal Kombat (MK9)

 super-easy-to-connect comeback moves (X-rays) a bit too foolproof.
 Taking off 50% of an opponent's life bar with a simple bouncy combo and

-then an easy-to-connect X-ray move doesn't really do it for me... but others may
+then an easy-to-connect X-ray move doesn't really do it for me... but

 find MKX's accessibility to their liking.
 X-rays truly are the ultimate comeback mechanic.